Jinja2 Enhance Install free

 Resolves {% extends %} chains, {% include %} children, and inherited {% set %} variables — so child templates stop flagging variables defined in their base.

-• Imported macro resolution
+• Cross-file macro IntelliSense

 • Template path navigation